-The Sanno Matsuri centers around Hie-Jinja, easily accessible from many Tokyo Metro subway stations on the Chiyoda, Ginza, Marunouchi, Yurakucho and Hanzamon lines.
+The Sanno Matsuri centers around Hie-jinja , easily accessible from many Tokyo Metro stations on the Chiyoda, Ginza, Marunouchi, Yurakucho and Hanzomon lines.

-Heralding the beginning of Japan's summer festival season, Sanno Matsuri is one of Tokyo’s three most famous and well-loved festivals.
-Held June 7 to 17 every even-numbered year, the festivities alternate with Kanda Matsuri, a sister event which takes place in odd-numbered years.
+Heralding the beginning of Japan's summer festival season, the Sanno Matsuri is also one of the three most famous festivals of Edo (former Tokyo).
+Held June 7 to 17 every even-numbered year, Sanno Matsuri's Shinkosai parade alternates with the honmatsuri (the main festival) of Kanda Matsuri, a sister event which takes place in odd-numbered years.

-Spanning over eleven days, Sanno Matsuri boasts a few events at Hie Shrine where the deity of Tokyo is said to be enshrined, but most are small and intimate.
-The main attraction is an eye-catching parade, beginning and ending at Hie Shrine , weaving throughout central Tokyo over a nine-hour period.
+Spanning over eleven days, a variety of festivals and events are held at Hie-jinja Shrine , where the guardian deity of Tokyo is said to be enshrined.
+The main attraction is the Shinkosai, a procession beginning and ending at Hie-jinja Shrine , weaving throughout central Tokyo over a nine-hour period.